MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/06-dataops/03-teamfunctions.md

 The heatmaps help prioritize support investment and manage storage costs whilst highlighting low traction data assets.
 In the case of low traction dataset, Domain Ops would contact the owners to evaluate archiving options.

+>[!NOTE]
->[!NOTE] Some Data Catalogue solutions provide heatmaps as part of there integrated solution.
-However, it is possible to use other reporting tools such as PowerBI to
+>Some Data Catalogue solutions provide heatmaps as part of there integrated solution.
+However, it is possible to use other reporting tools such as PowerBI to.

 ### Domain Ops Feedback and Enhancement Loop